-FIG. 112 .- Babcock and Wilcox's Sectional Boiler,
+Fig. 112,-Babcock and Wilcox's Sectional Boiler.

-The fire is made under the front and higher end of the tubes, and the products of combustion pass up between the , tubes into a combustion-chamber under the steam and water drum ; hence they pass down between the tubes, then once more up through the space between the tubes, and off to the chimney.
+The fire is made under the front and higher end of the tubes, and the products of combustion pass up between the tubes into a combustion-chamber under the steam and water drum; hence they pass down between the tubes, then once more up through the space between the tubes, and off to the chimney.
 The steam is taken out at the top of the steam-drum near the back end of the boiler.
 The rapid circulation prevents to some extent the formation of deposits or incrustations upon the heating-surfaces, sweeping them away and depositing them in the mud-drum, whence they are blown out.
-Rapid circulation of water, as has been shown by Prof. Trowbridge, also assists in the extraction of the heat from the gases, by the presentation of incrustation.
+Rapid circulation of water, as has been shown by Prof. Trowbridge, also assists in the extraction of the heat from the gases, by the presentation of fresh water continually, as well as by the prevention of incrustation.

 Attempts have been made to adapt sectional boilers to marine engines; but very little progress has yet been made in their introduction.
 The Root sectional boiler (Fig. 113), an American design, which is in extensive use in the United States and Europe, has also been experimentally placed in service on shipboard.
-Its heating-surface consists wholly of tubes, which are connected by a peculiarly formed series of caps; the joints are made tight with rubber "grummets."
+Its heating surface consists mainly of tubes, which are connected by a peculiarly formed series of caps.
+In recent forms a series of steam and water drums give increased efficiency.

-FIG. 113 .- Root Sectional Boiler.
+Fig. 113.-Root Sectional Boiler.